Sureshpatil4348/Fxlabs.ai_Back_end/README.md

   8) You may look up consensus/stance from reliable sources.
 Do NOT treat previews as actuals.
   9) EXPLANATION ≤2 sentences: (i) impact tier rationale, (ii) bias rationale.
 No filler.
   ```
-- Parsing first attempts to load the JSON.
-If unavailable, it falls back to regex and synonym detection.
+- Parsing first attempts to load the JSON; if unavailable, it falls back to regex to extract `effect`/`explanation`.
+The final `full_analysis` is the explanation text (never raw JSON).
-- `impact` is normalized from synonyms (e.g., significant→high, moderate→medium, minor→low), then falls back to the source `impact` field if present; defaults to `medium` if still ambiguous.
+- `analysis.impact` mirrors the upstream API `impact` field exclusively; AI output never overrides it.

 ## 🔒 Security Features